MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-new-admin-center.md

 Go to the [home page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=home&modern=true), and sign in with an account that has [admin permissions](https://docs.microsoft.com/sharepoint/sharepoint-admin-role) for your organization.

->[!NOTE]
+> [!NOTE]
+> If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the Sharing page.
+>
->If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the Sharing page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center, and open the home page.
+> If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center, and open the home page.

 > [!NOTE]
 > [Microsoft Partners](/office365/admin/misc/add-partner) can't access the new SharePoint admin center. <br>Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Office 365](/office365/admin/manage/release-options-in-office-365).
 This means that you might not yet see some features described in this article, or they might look different.